While it seems obvious to stockpile first aid supplies for emergencies, not many people have an emergency dental kit (aka “a survival dental kit”).

 Why Do You Need an Emergency Dental Kit?

-In all of the articles I’ve read about emergency dental kits, the reason given is something along the lines of: “Remember that time you had a toothache?”
+In all of the articles I’ve read about emergency dental kits, the reason given is as follows: “Remember that time you had a toothache?”

 Yes, toothaches are painful.

-But I want more data than this to back up why dental kits are important!
+But I want more data than this to explain why dental kits are essential!

 If SHTF and you could not brush and floss your teeth every day, the plaque would quickly build up on your teeth.
 Soon, you’d have gingivitis and other periodontal diseases causing severe pain.

 - You won’t be able to eat solid foods.